 Veterans who wish to take advantage of their educational benefits are warmly welcomed.
-All Southwestern Oregon Community programs are approved by the Veterans Administration Office.
-To obtain more information or establish eligibility for educational benefits, contact the Veterans Advisor in Tioga 319.
+All Southwestern Oregon Community College programs are approved by the Veterans Administration Office.
+To obtain more information or establish eligibility for educational benefits, contact the Admissions Office.